 Joana of Arethusa

-Jo shakes her head grinning desperately trying to remember something else she wanted to do but there's nothing.
+Jo shakes her head, grinning, trying desperately to remember something else she wanted to do but there was nothing.

 Caen of The Veiled Duchess

 “You’d risk your crew for her?”
 Caen shouts.

 Shea gets right up in his face and bellows back.
 “Yes!
 Don’t you get it?
 I’d give anything for her!”

 There’s silence after that.
 Their faces are inches apart, both breathing heavily.

 “Then you don’t deserve to be the captain of the Veiled Duchess,” Caen states.